 What term deposits are offered by Citi?

-- Citi Term Deposit 10K.
-Earn a competitive interest rate on balance of $10,000 or more with a term deposit through Citi.
-The terms are flexible, ranging from eight days to up to five years.
+- Citibank Term Deposit 10K.
+Earn a fixed interest rate on balance of $10,000 or more with a term deposit through Citi.
+The terms are flexible, ranging from 8 days to up to 5 years.
 There are no fees to consider unless you make an early withdrawal, plus you can choose the currency that you would like to save in.

 What are the pros and cons of Citi accounts?

-- Global ATM access.
-Due to their worldwide presence, accessing your Citi accounts overseas is easy.
+- Global ATM and branch access.
+Due to its worldwide presence, accessing your Citi accounts overseas is easy.

 - Overseas money transfer.
-With the transaction acount you are able to transfer money overseas to certain countries instantly with no fee.
+With the transaction account, you can transfer money overseas to certain countries instantly with no fee.

 - Linked accounts.
 You can use your everyday account with another Australian bank to transfer money into and out of your Citi savings.

 - Powered by NAB.
 Citi accounts are offered by NAB, one of Australia's biggest banks.

 - Commission charge on foreign transfer.
 When making an overseas transfer, there is a commission charge included in the conversion rate.